henry252525/MarkTex/README.md

 - `cd MarkTex`

+MarkTex comes with a few scripts, which are located in the `bin` directory.
+You should add this directory to your `PATH`.

-MarkTex comes with a few scripts.
-The most important one is `topdf.sh`, which takes a MarkTex file as input and opens a PDF with the compiled document.
+The most important script is `topdf`, which takes a MarkTex file as input and opens a PDF with the compiled document.

-`./topdf.sh sample.mtex`
+`topdf sample.mtex`

 The PDF that was opened can be found in `build/sample.pdf`.
 The name of the PDF file will always be that of the MarkTex file without its extension.

-Another script is `marktex.sh`, which outputs the compiled LaTeX to standard output.
+Another script is `marktex`, which outputs the compiled LaTeX to standard output.
 Use this is you want to integrate MarkTex into another toolchain:

-`./marktex.sh sample.mtex`
+`marktex sample.mtex`

-*Note*: the scripts currently rely on the directory from which they were executed.
-Therefore, you should only execute them from the MarkTex directory.

 ## Syntax